 Section 1.
 Removal

 A member of the Board of Directors may, for cause, be removed from office by a two-thirds majority vote of the Board of Directors.
-No Board of Directors member shall be removed unless in the notice of such meeting it has been stated that his/her removal is to be considered.
-A Board of Directors member shall be informed that his/her removal is to be considered and a hearing shall be given such a Board of Directors member, in person or by representation at the meeting.
+No Board of Directors members shall be removed unless in the notice of such meeting it has been stated that their removal is to be considered.
+Board of Directors members shall be informed that their removal is to be considered and a hearing shall be given such Board of Directors members, in person or by representation at the meeting.

 Section 2.
 Vacancies